leesolway/aa-opcalendar/README.md

-opcalendar basic_access | Can access this app and see operations based on visibility rules | Everyone opcalendar create_event | Can create and edit events | Leadership, FCs opcalendar manage_event | Can delete and manage signups | Leadership, FCs
+opcalendar basic_access | Can access this app and see operations based on visibility rules | Everyone opcalendar create_event | Can create and edit events | Leadership, FCs opcalendar manage_event | Can delete and manage signups | Leadership, FCs opcalendar see_signups | Can see all signups for event | Leadership, FCs, Members

 ## Settings